dolie/FlySkyI6-wiki/Development.md

 ## Toolchain ##

-The firmware is cimpiled with `arm-none-eabi` GCC toolchain.
+The firmware is compiled with `arm-none-eabi` GCC toolchain.

 ## Build using `make` ##